Friday the 13th Part 2: Post-production

+Despite Cunningham's lack of involvement, his wife, Susan, was hired to edit the film.
 Like its predecessor, Friday the 13th Part 2 had difficulty receiving an R rating from the Motion Picture Association of America (MPAA).
 Upon reviewing the film, the Classification and Rating Administration (CARA) warned Paul Hagger, an executive at Paramount, that the "accumulation of violence throughout the film" may still lead to an X rating even if substantial cuts were made.

 A total of forty-eight seconds had to be cut from the film in order to avoid an X rating.
 This film received a deluxe DVD release in February 2009, but the edited footage was not included.
 Most noted by censors was the murder scene of Jeff Dunsberry (Bill Randolph) and Sandra Dier (Marta Kober), who are impaled by a spear while having sex in a bed (a scene many have compared to a scene in Mario Bava's A Bay of Blood), which the censors found particularly graphic.
 In September 2020, it was announced that the uncut footage had been located by Samuelson Studios and was included as an extra on the upcoming box set release from Scream Factory.

 After Paramount discovered actress Marta Kober was only 16, a scene showing her with full frontal nudity was completely deleted.
 In September 2020, cult horror movie distributor Scream Factory announced in conjunction with Samuelson Studios that cut footage from the film, including Marta Kober's full frontal nude scene had been found on a VHS owned by FX artist Carl Fullerton, who had saved the footage for his own portfolio.
 Fullerton lent the VHS to Scream Factory, who included it on the Friday the 13th Blu-Ray Collection: Deluxe Edition, though it did not include Kober's underage nudity.

-Originally, the film was supposed to end with Mrs. Voorhees' head opening her eyes and smiling towards the camera.
-However, Miner removed the scene out of the final film as he ultimately decided that would make the film's conclusion "too silly".
-To this day, the footage of this alternate ending has yet to be released.
+Originally, the film was supposed to end with Pamela Voorhees' head opening her eyes and smiling towards the camera.
+This scene was filmed using actress Connie Hogan performing in makeup as Pamela's stunt head.
+However, Miner removed the scene from the final cut after it was ultimately decided that it would make the film's conclusion too "unserious."
+Footage of this alternate ending remains unreleased.